 Cannabidiol, or CBD, is the main ingredient in CBD oil, an increasingly popular natural remedy.
 CBD is linked to marijuana: both are derived from the cannabis plant.
 Like THC, CBD is one of the 104 chemical compounds found in cannabis.
 These compounds are classified as “cannabinoids.”
 Unlike THC, CBD has no psychoactive properties.
 As a result, CBD—and by extension, CBD oil, which dilutes the compound—can provide some of the frequently-cited benefits of medical marijuana without the psychoactive effects.
-Per users, such benefits reportedly include pain relief and reduction in anxiety.

 While CBD is not the same thing as THC, it appears small traces of THC can creep into CBD oil.
 The quantity is not substantial enough to have any mind-altering effects on a person taking CBD oil, but it is substantial enough to show up on a drug test.
 As such, people taking CBD oil always take on a slight risk of failing an employment-related drug test.

 Per the WSB-TV report, one Atlanta woman who chose to remain anonymous failed a drug test for a new job because she was taking CBD oil.
 The woman, who claims she has never used marijuana in her life, was shocked by the results.
 She ended up not getting the job, presumably because of the drug test results.